Accessibility Tools

 All Reception children complete weekly adult led Literacy and Maths tasks.
 We provide effective and focused interventions for those children who are finding learning challenging and are not on track to meet National Expectations at the end of the year, to enable them to catch up quickly with their peers.

 Children in EYFS learn by playing and exploring, being active and thinking critically and creatively and this takes place both indoors and in our outdoor area.
-The Early Years Curriculum is also carefully devised to ensure that the children are introduced to key concepts and bodies of knowledge that they will re visit in Key stage 1.
+The Early Years Curriculum is also carefully devised to ensure that the children are introduced to key concepts and bodies of knowledge that they will re visit in Key Stage 1.

 A range of formative and summative assessments are used to identify what children know and understand and to target their next steps in learning.
-The EYFS team collect evidence of children’s significant learning moments through observations, photos and children’s work which are shared with parents throughout the year.
+The EYFS team collect evidence of children’s significant learning moments through observations, photos and children’s work, which are shared with parents throughout the year.

 To support our wider curriculum, we provide regular opportunities for parents and carers to come into school and work with their child, share their work and celebrate successes.
-We keep parents informed, and we meet regularly with them to ensure children’s transition into school and that their EYFS Journey is a happy, positive experience allowing them to reach their full potential.
-This includes home visits, stay and play sessions, parent workshops, Learning Journey WOW moments communicated through Class Dojo, parent consultations, annual written report as well as more frequent, informal communication to suit individual families.
-EYFS staff have a good understanding how our curriculum feeds into the National Curriculum through our planning and CPD opportunities.
+We keep parents informed, and we meet regularly with them to ensure children’s transition into school and that their EYFS journey is a happy, positive experience allowing them to reach their full potential.
+This includes home visits, stay and play sessions, parent workshops, Learning Journey WOW moments communicated through our App, parent consultations, annual written report as well as more frequent, informal communication to suit individual families.
+EYFS staff have a good understanding of how our curriculum feeds into the National Curriculum through our planning and CPD opportunities.
 Colleagues throughout the school are also aware of how our EYFS curriculum links to each foundation subject and the progression of the subject.

 During the summer term, we offer sessions to transition pre-schoolers (from all settings) into Reception class, so that they can become more familiar with the setting and adults in the class before they begin in September.
-In the first week of September, we provide families with the opportunity to participate in a home visit to encourage familiarity with the adults in the class setting and to promote a supportive home/school network around each child’s learning and development.
+We provide families with the opportunity to participate in a home visit to encourage familiarity with the adults in the class setting and to promote a supportive home/school network around each child’s learning and development.
 Teaching in Reception class builds on the children’s learning experiences from previous preschool/nursery settings.
 We strive to build positive relationships with parents/carers from the outset, believing strongly in the valued partnership between parental input and school learning.
 We use an online platform to showcase the children’s learning journey, ‘Class Dojo’, to inform parents of their child’s development in relation to the skills outlined in ‘Development Matters’ and to promote home-school communication, where parents/carers are encouraged to share examples of home experiences.

 Early Years Curriculum Delivery

 In Early Years we follow the Early Years Programme of study.
 There are on-going planned opportunities linked to the core and foundation Primary National Curriculum subjects in the EYFS (nursery and reception) through children’s learning and the continuous provision.
 Future learning in KS1 and KS2 will build on the foundational knowledge in the EYFS.
-Our Early Years Lead and Curriculum Leads have carefully mapped out the sequential learning for all subjects from EYFS through to Year 6 and the disciplinary milestones for the end of EYFS, KS1 and KS2.
+Our Early Years Lead and Curriculum Leads have carefully mapped out the sequential learning for all subjects from EYFS through to Year 6, and the disciplinary milestones for the end of EYFS, KS1 and KS2.

 The definition of British Values was set out by the government in the 2011 Prevent Strategy and determined that “schools should promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.”